phaedonmit/VL-BERT/retrieval/README.md

 The code in this directory is used to train and test for the various retrieval tasks.
 Part of the code builds upon the VL-BERT implementation but significant changes have been made specifically for the Retrieval tasks and the MM-BERT model.
 These are marked appropriately with comments in the code marked as "FM edit" or "FM added".
 The Retrieval task can be used for training or testing as explained in the README file of MM-BERT.
-There are two proposed architectures for the MT task, the simpler architecture has a single Linear layer that acts as a decoder.
-The other architecture has uses the Encoder-Decoder architecture that where the Encoder is initiliased with MM-BERT and the Decoder is again a Transformer with Cross-Attention with the Encoder output embeddings.

 Custom evaluation scripts have also been developed to recall at position k R@k for standard retrieval ranking statistics.
 These are the following: